Mamprusi people: History

-The Kingdom was founded around the 13th century by the Great Naa Gbanwah/Gbewah at Pusiga, a village 14 kilometres from Bawku, which is why Mamprusis revere Pusiga as their ancestral home.
-Naa Gbanwaah's tomb is in Pusiga.
+The Kingdom was founded around the 13th century by Naa Gbewaa at Pusiga, a village 14 kilometres from Bawku.
+The Mamprusi people revere Pusiga as their ancestral home and Naa Gbanwaah's tomb is in Pusiga.

 The Kingdom spans most of the North East, Northern Region of Ghana, portions of Northern Togo, and into Burkina Faso.
 As a consequence, the King of Mossi, Moronaba, of Burkina Faso, to this day, symbolically, is enskinned by the Nayiri – the king of Mamprugu.
 Thus, establishing this kingdom as one of the preeminent in the region.

 The name of the kingdom is Mamprugu, the ethnicity is Mamprusi, and the language is Mampruli.
 Succession to a skin is hereditary.
 Only male direct descendants of Naa Gbanwaah are eligible.

 The story of the Mamprusi monarchy traces its origin to a great warrior named Tohazie.
 Tohazie, means the Red Hunter.
 He was called the Red Hunter by his people because he was fair in complexion.
 Tohazie's grandson Naa Gbanwaah settled in Pusiga and established Mamprugu.

 Mamprusi is the eldest of the Mõõre-Gurma (Mole—Dagbamba) ethnic group: Mamprusi, Dagomba, Nanumba, and Moshie.